“Injustice anywhere is a threat to justice everywhere.”

 – Martin Luther King Jr.

-The objective of this escape room is to try to stick to the real part of the story and desegregate the lunch counters.
+The main goal for creating this escape room is to raise awareness about this movement and what happened during these protests.
+The player’s objective is try to stick to the real part of the story and desegregate the lunch counters.
 However, to do so players will need to solve different puzzles.
-These puzzles are related to the events of the protest and showcase not only some of the characters that motivated this protest but also songs, interesting stories, and events that happened in the sit-ins.
+These puzzles were designed specifically to showcase not only some of the characters that motivated this protest but also songs, interesting stories, artifacts, elements and events that happened during the sit-ins.

 National Archives Workshop